Are You Living The Healthy Habit Way?

 anyway?
 What a waste of a precious resource - your time

-and hold you prisoner - you are in effect a slave to worry.
+Worrying is a fruitless exercise and a waste of your energy as well.
+It saps your enthusiasm, your motivation and hold you prisoner - you are in effect a slave to worry.

-If something is causing you concern, spend your time
+If something is causing you concern, spend your time productively.
+Look at it - analyse

-it through your journaling activity, use your own
+it through your journaling activity, use your own personal resources and the resources at personal goal setting to find your

-solution.
 Then set yourself a goal to fix it.
 Please trust

-you encounter, will see you lose the 'worry' habit in no
+me when I say, that developing and consistently using these healthy habit ways to approach challenges, barriers or blocks you encounter, will see you lose the 'worry' habit in no time at all.

 Make a vow to replace your 'worry' habit with a healthy